While I like to manually pin at least once a day, live pinning can get very time consuming if you are using it for all of your Pinterest promotion.

 A few months ago, I decided to give Tailwind another go and see if I could make it work for me.
-I’ve been using Tailwind Tribes for about 8 months and get great traffic from them so I was interested to know if I could use the scheduler too.
+I’ve been using Tailwind Tribes for a couple of years and get great traffic from them so I was interested to know if I could use the scheduler too.

 This page contains affiliate links meaning I earn a commission if you use those links.
 Please read my disclosure for more information.

 Tailwind Create – The Easy Way To Make Pinterest Pins

 How To Use Tailwind Tribes To Get More Blog Traffic Easily

 Tailwind is a scheduling tool that allows you to preplan your pinning schedule to Pinterest.
 You create a calendar of content and Tailwind will automatically post your pins at your chosen times.